 • Zach Olivan ’22

-male college student sitting in gymnasium bleachers wearing blue shirt
+male university student sitting in gymnasium bleachers wearing blue shirt

 Major: Exercise Science / Minor: Psychology